markbirss/SeniorResearchRadios/README.md

 ![Pinout](https://cdn-learn.adafruit.com/assets/assets/000/062/854/medium640/adafruit_products_sensors_usbgps_bb_narrow.png?1538431002)

 This board will be identified by its UART address, likely `ttyUSB0`.
+Without the USB breakout, it is possible to wire into the TX/RX ports and adrress it with an internal callback `/dev/ttyS0`.

 Finally, the accelerometer to unit 1 also.